organismal-systems/quant-org-bio/subrepos/demography/DiatomSizeESS/DiatomBiomassActivity2.md

 [Litchman *et al.* (2009)](https://www.pnas.org/doi/epdf/10.1073/pnas.0810891106)'s model used allometries of growth, nutrient uptake and nutrient storage quotas to predict the size-specific standing stocks of diatoms (expressed as biovolume) across variation in [mixed layer](./MixedLayers.md) characteristics.

 In this Activity, we assume that that
->The size-specific standing stock of diatoms is a **proxy** for primary production, availability to grazers and pathogens, and intensity of competition among primary producers.
+> - The size-specific standing stock of diatoms is a **proxy** for primary production and availability to grazers and pathogens.
+> - The mixed layer nutrient is a **proxy** for the intensity of competition among primary producers.

+By "proxy", we mean that standing stocks and nutrient concentration is in some way an indicator, for example by being proportional or indicating increasing or decreasing trends.

-In making this assumption, we should be clear that it is a simplification, but that the results may still be informative.
+In making this assumption, we should be clear that using proxies in this way is a simplification, but that the results may notetheless be indicative of the underlying ecological patterns.

 ## Grazers and pathogens
 The rationale for assuming that standing stock is a plausible proxy for trophic impacts is that: